anup-segu/LogHealthy/README.md

 ### Log Rendering and Editing for Patients

-Patients track diabetes progress by creating Logs which track their glucose (blood sugar) levels before each meal that they have.
+Patients track diabetes progress by creating Logs to store their glucose (blood sugar) levels before each meal that they have.
 Logs can also store additional information regarding whether or not they ate a meal, and their expected carb intake for the meal.

 ![logs-table](./Proposal/docs/screenshots/logs-table.png)